rmoskwa/crawl4ai-local-model-embedding/README.md

-<h1 align="center">Crawl4AI RAG MCP Server</h1>
+<h1 align="center">Crawl4AI RAG MCP Server With Local Embeddings</h1>

 <p align="center">
   <em>Web Crawling and RAG Capabilities for AI Agents and AI Coding Assistants</em>
 </p>

-A powerful implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) integrated with [Crawl4AI](https://crawl4ai.com) and [Supabase](https://supabase.com/) for providing AI agents and AI coding assistants with advanced web crawling and RAG capabilities.

-**🔄 Major Update:** This implementation now uses the local BAAI-bge-large-en-v1.5 model for embeddings instead of OpenAI's embedding API, providing better privacy and eliminating API costs for embedding generation.
+A fork of [Crawl4AI](https://github.com/coleam00/mcp-crawl4ai-rag/tree/main).
+This implementation uses the local BAAI-bge-large-en-v1.5 model for embeddings (1024 dimensions) instead of OpenAI's embedding API, providing better privacy and eliminating API costs for embedding generation.
+Currently, this implementation is using Gemini-1.5-flash, which has a generous free tier.

 With this MCP server, you can <b>scrape anything</b> and then <b>use that knowledge anywhere</b> for RAG.

-The primary goal is to bring this MCP server into [Archon](https://github.com/coleam00/Archon) as I evolve it to be more of a knowledge engine for AI coding assistants to build AI agents.
-This first version of the Crawl4AI/RAG MCP server will be improved upon greatly soon, especially making it more configurable so you can use different embedding models and run everything locally with Ollama.

-Consider this GitHub repository a testbed, hence why I haven't been super actively address issues and pull requests yet.
-I certainly will though as I bring this into Archon V2!

 ## Overview

 This MCP server provides tools that enable AI agents to crawl websites, store content in a vector database (Supabase), and perform RAG over the crawled content.
-It follows the best practices for building MCP servers based on the [Mem0 MCP server template](https://github.com/coleam00/mcp-mem0/) I provided on my channel previously.
+It follows the best practices for building MCP servers based on the [Mem0 MCP server template](https://github.com/coleam00/mcp-mem0/).

 The server includes several advanced RAG strategies that can be enabled to enhance retrieval quality:
 - **Contextual Embeddings** for enriched semantic understanding